Online Helper Guides for Students and Parents

 How to join a Google Classroom

 How to answer in a discussion or add video notes

-- If your child is using a phone and needs to work on a Google Slide, please make sure you download the Google Slide, Google Drive, Google Meet, Google Doc, the Google Classroom App, ZOOM and any others specified by your classroom teacher.
+- If your child is using a phone, tablet, iPad and needs to work on a Google Slide, please make sure you download the Google Slide, Google Drive, Google Meet, Google Doc, the Google Classroom App, ZOOM and any others specified by your classroom teacher.

 If you still have any questions please contact your child's teacher/s: STAFF DIRECTORY